JavaFXpert/vqe-playground/docs/the-vqe-inator.md

 Turning our attention to the quantum circuit, notice that it contains a pattern of gates that is repeated a few times.
 The structure of this circuit follows one of several standard [variational forms available in Qiskit Aqua](https://qiskit.org/documentation/aqua/variational_forms.html#variational-forms).
 As shown in *Fig 7*, the variational form that VQE Playground uses is a series of ***Ry*** gates with linear entanglement maps.
 Entanglement allows an ansatz to visit nooks and crannies of the Hilbert space that it wouldn't otherwise be able to do.

 An ansatz that leverages a good variational form will efficiently explore a Hilbert space at it searches for increasingly lower expectation values.
 Apparently, lowering ones expectations is a good thing in this context!

+**Creating a Hamiltonian from the adjacency matrix**

+There are $2^n$ energy states in our Hamiltonan, where $n$ is the number of vertices in the graph.
+These energy states are computed from the weights on the graph's edges, which are expressed in the adjacency matrix.